neil-wu/CatFrida/README.md

 ## Usage

-You need a jailbroken iOS device with frida server installed.
-Check the following link to see [how to install frida on jailbroken device?](https://frida.re/docs/ios/#with-jailbreak)
+1. A jailbroken iOS device with `frida server` installed Check the following link to see [how to install frida on jailbroken device?](https://frida.re/docs/ios/#with-jailbreak)

-1. Connect your jailbroken iOS device with macbook
+2. Connect your jailbroken iOS device with macbook

-2. Run CatFrida.app
+3. Run CatFrida.app

 Enjoy :)